shahrilazwa/digital-services-survey/docs/toast-notifications.md

 ---

 ## **1️⃣ Handling Notifications in Laravel Controllers**
-In Laravel, **flash session messages** are used to store success or error messages **only for the next request**.
+In Laravel, **flash session messages** are used to store success, error, or info messages **only for the next request**.
 These messages should be retrieved and displayed when the user is redirected back to a page.

 ### **Converting Query Parameters to Session Messages**
 When performing a **redirect**, messages are passed as **query parameters** (e.g., `?success=Message`).
 Before rendering the view, these messages are converted into **session flash messages**.